hsf-training/hsf-training-cicd/_episodes/04-understanding-yaml-and-ci.md

 ## Reference

-The API for all GitLab CI/CD pipeline configurations is found at [https://docs.gitlab.com/ee/ci/yaml/](https://docs.gitlab.com/ee/ci/yaml/).
+The reference guide for all GitLab CI/CD pipeline configurations is found at [https://docs.gitlab.com/ee/ci/yaml/](https://docs.gitlab.com/ee/ci/yaml/).
 This contains all the different parameters you can assign to a job.

 > ## Further Reading
 > - [https://docs.gitlab.com/ee/ci/yaml/](https://docs.gitlab.com/ee/ci/yaml/)